 Monticello was first, taking about two to three hours.
 I stopped at Michie Tavern for about 45 minutes and at Highland for an hour and a half to two hours.

-Monticello was the retirement home of Thomas Jefferson and one of the most well documented plantations in American.
-It’s a beautiful property to visit any time of year and was particularly splendid on the warm day in May I visited.
+Monticello was the retirement home of Thomas Jefferson and one of the most well-documented plantations in America.
+It’s a beautiful property to visit any time of year and was particularly splendid on a warm day in May I visited.
 The flowers were in full bloom and I welcomed a light breeze whenever it passed by!

-I arrived to Monticello around 12:15pm.
-After finding a spot in the busy parking lot I walked to the main Visitor’s Center.
+I arrived at Monticello around 12:15pm.
+After finding a spot in the busy parking lot I walked to the main Visitor's Center.
 I checked in with my Charlottesville Neighborhood Pass and was able to get on the next tour.
 An additional Monticello ticket indicated my tour time was 12:55pm.

-The bus ride is a quick five minute ride to the top of the hill.
+The bus ride is a quick five-minute ride to the top of the hill.
 (Monticello means “Little Mound”.)
-After a guide shared some information on the house rules during our tour we were led inside the mansion by an incredibly knowledgable guide.
+After a guide shared some information on the house rules during our tour we were led inside the mansion by an incredibly knowledgeable guide.

 Some of my favorite facts I learned during the tour of Monticello were:

 - Over one million bricks were used to build the house.
 Jefferson had a kiln built on site to create them.
 They used local red clay to craft each brick.
 (Sadly, they were built using slave labor.
 But such was the time.)